-The above illustrations are based on 8% yield.
+The above illustrations are based on an 8% yield.

-Of course these are Direct Plans only (best selection available on Jama.co.in) – do not make the mistake of not buying direct plans.
-Your broker/advisor/distributor may not want you to go for direct plans as they do not get commission.
+Of course, these are Direct Plans only (best selection available on Jama.co.in) – do not make the mistake of not buying direct plans.
+Your broker/advisor/distributor may not want you to go for direct plans as they do not get a commission.